thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 ## 3. How can we use prediction errors to eliminate hypotheses?

+**Motivation**: While Question 2 addresses hypotheses that have moved beyond object boundaries (using path integration), this section focuses on using sensory prediction errors to eliminate hypotheses that are still within the object's reference frame but at incorrect locations.
+This is fundamentally different because it relies on feature mismatches rather than spatial boundaries.

+**Current limitation**: In the current implementation, off-object observations are not passed to the Learning Module (LM).
+The `FeatureChangeSM` class filters out observations where `on_object` is False, preventing the LM from using these observations for hypothesis elimination.
+This means we cannot currently leverage all types of prediction errors for intelligent resampling.

-Figure 3 illustrates two types of prediction errors that may arise in Monty and can be used to eliminate hypotheses.
+Figure 3 illustrates two types of prediction errors that may arise in Monty and could be used to eliminate hypotheses if we modify how sensory observations are processed and forwarded.

 <img src="./0000_intelligent_resampling/predicion_error.png" alt="Prediction errors in Monty" style="width:70%; height:auto; display: block; margin: 0 auto;"/>